Iga Świątek: 2016–2018: Seven ITF Circuit championships

-2019: First WTA final, top 50 debut
+2019: First WTA Tour final, top 50

 Despite never playing on the WTA Tour before 2019, Świątek was able to compete in only tour-level events throughout the year.
 After failing to qualify at the Auckland Open, she qualified for her first major main draw at the Australian Open.
 She then defeated No. 82 Ana Bogdan, in three sets, in her debut match to reach the second round.
-At her next three tournaments, she also qualified at the Hungarian Ladies Open, but not either of the Premier Mandatory events in March.
+At her next three tournaments, she also qualified at the Hungarian Ladies Open, but not at either of the Premier Mandatory events in March.

 Świątek made her first WTA breakthrough at the Ladies Open Lugano in April.
 With her first direct acceptance into a main draw, she made her first WTA final.
-During the event, she upset No. 3 seed Viktória Kužmová in the second round for her first top 50 victory.
+During the event, she upset No. 3 seed Viktória Kužmová in the second round for her first top-50 victory.
 She ultimately finished runner-up to Polona Hercog in three sets.
-Moreover, a precise cross-court forehand drop shot she hit against Kristýna Plíšková in the semifinal was voted the 2019 WTA Shot of the Year.
-With the runner-up, she also made her debut in the top 100 while still 17 years old. Świątek closed out her clay court season with a fourth round appearance at the French Open in her second major.
-She upset No. 16 Wang Qiang in the second round for her first top 20 victory before losing to defending champion Simona Halep.
+Moreover, a precise cross-court forehand drop shot she hit against Kristýna Plíšková in the semi-final was voted the 2019 WTA Shot of the Year.
+With the runner-up, she also made her debut in the top 100 while still 17 years old. Świątek closed out her clay court season with a fourth-round appearance at the French Open in her second major.
+She upset No. 16 Wang Qiang in the second round for her first top-20 victory before losing to defending champion Simona Halep.

-Świątek could not repeat her French Open success at the remaining Grand Slam events of the year, losing her opening match at Wimbledon and in the second round at the US Open.
-Her best result in the second half of the season was a third round appearance at the Canadian Open.
+Świątek could not repeat her French Open success at the remaining major tournaments of the year, losing her opening match at Wimbledon and in the second round at the US Open.
+Her best result in the second half of the season was a third-round appearance at the Canadian Open.
 During the event, she upset No. 18, Caroline Wozniacki, before losing to No. 2, Naomi Osaka.
 With this result, she entered the top 50 for the first time a week later.
 She missed the rest of the season after the US Open to undergo foot surgery and finished the year at No. 61 in the world.

+Świątek finished 2019 as runner-up to Simona Halep in the voting for the WTA Fan Favorite Singles Player of the Year award.